hbctraining/scRNA-seq_online/lessons/06_SC_SCT_normalization.md

 To assign each cell a score based on its expression of G2/M and S phase markers, we can use the Seuart function `CellCycleScoring()`.
 This function calculates cell cycle phase scores based on canonical markers that required as input.

-We have provided a list of human cell cycle markers for you to download.
-Right click on [this link](https://www.dropbox.com/s/hus4mrkueh1tfpr/cycle.rda?dl=1) to "Save link as ..." directly into your `data` directory.
+We have provided a list of human cell cycle markers for you in the `data` folder as an Rdata file called `cycle.rda`.
 However, if you are not working with human data we have [additional materials](../lessons/cell_cycle_scoring.md) detailing how to acquire cell cycle markers for other organisms of interest.

 ```r
 # Load cell cycle markers